Categories: Blog

 REGULATORY UPDATE | Australian Regulations on Software as a Medical Device (SaMD)

-On 3 May 2022 the Australian Department of Health issued a regulation on Software as a Medical Device (SaMD) which will be regulated by the Therapeutic Goods Administration (TGA).
-TGA is a founding member of the International Medical Device Regulators Forum (IMDRF) A group of medical device regulators from around the world who meet regularly to address the current challenges of regulating medical devices.
-Software is becoming increasingly important in medical devices and, in a broader sense, digital adoption.
-It is also becoming more important as an independent medical product.
-There are many mobile applications that only provide a source of information, or tools to manage a healthy lifestyle, Australia does not regulate health applications that do not meet the definition of a medical device.
+On 3 May 2022, the Australian Department of Health issued regulations regarding Software as a Medical Device (SaMD), which will be overseen by the Therapeutic Goods Administration (TGA).
+The TGA is a founding member of the International Medical Device Regulators Forum (IMDRF), a group that brings together medical device regulators from around the world to address current challenges in regulating medical devices.
+As software becomes increasingly integral to medical devices and broader digital adoption, it is also gaining recognition as an independent medical product.
+Notably, Australia does not regulate health applications that do not meet the definition of a medical device, even if many mobile applications provide only informational resources or tools for managing a healthy lifestyle.

 TGA Help Desk

-To understand what you need to do to legally operate in Australia, you can read the TGA guide and Software-Based medical device FAQ.
-TGA can be contacted via email digital.devices@tga.gov.au or through a special service for small and medium-sized enterprises, namely SME Assist.
-SME Assist is a dedicated service belonging to TGA that is offered to small and medium sized entrepreneurs, researchers, start-ups to help those unfamiliar with therapeutic goods regulation understand their regulatory and legislative obligations.
-Or you can contact him by telephone 1800 020 653.
+To understand the requirements for legally operating in Australia, you can refer to the TGA guide and the Software-Based Medical Device FAQ.
+The TGA can be contacted via email at digital.devices@tga.gov.au or through the SME Assist service.
+SME Assist is a dedicated resource for small and medium-sized enterprises, researchers, and startups to help them navigate therapeutic goods regulations and understand their legislative obligations.
+You can also reach the TGA by phone at 1800 020 653.

-When you supply software based medical devices in Australia and are not registered with the TGA and are included in the Australian Register of Therapeutic Goods (ARTG) it will be illegal.
-Unless the product is an exemption or exclusion applies.
-A quick literature review is carried out to understand the software hazard risks.
-The review considers articles and papers published over the last seven years that specifically address safety and efficacy.
+Supplying software-based medical devices in Australia without TGA registration and inclusion in the ARTG is illegal, unless an exemption or exclusion applies.
+A literature review may be conducted to assess the hazard risks associated with the software, considering articles and papers published over the past seven years that specifically address safety and efficacy.